 Monash emergency physician and researcher inducted onto Victorian Honour Roll of Women

-Monash University’s Associate Professor Diana Egerton-Warburton was inducted onto the Victorian Honour Roll of Women for 2018 last week, in recognition of her remarkable achievements and commitment to the field of emergency medicine.
+Monash University’s Associate Professor Diana Egerton-Warburton was inducted into the Victorian Honour Roll of Women for 2018 this month, in recognition of her remarkable achievements and commitment to the field of emergency medicine.

 Associate Professor Egerton-Warburton has led and participated in a number of multi-site clinical trials and clinical research projects, with an emphasis on focused on pragmatic, patient-centered research, to influence practice and policy.
 She has received numerous research grants including NHMRC, AMA and VicHealth.

 "Throughout my career, I’ve endeavoured to make a difference for patients and the healthcare system with which they interact,” Associate Professor Egerton-Warburton said.

 “I use an investigate, innovate, evaluate and propagate model to produce effective, sustainable, cost-effective transformational change and knowledge translation to improve patient care at Monash Health and Victoria.”